Eric Greitens, Missouri governor, to resign

 Missouri’s embattled Republican governor suddenly resigned Tuesday afternoon, saying that while he did nothing wrong, he could not allow “the forces opposed to us” to damage his family.

 At a hastily called news conference, Gov. Eric Greitens announced his resignation, effective Friday.
+Lt.
+Gov. Mike Parson, also a Republican, will take the state’s reins.

-The governor acknowledged having an extramarital affair with his hairdresser but, according to the woman, he surreptitiously took a cellular-phone photo of her while bound and blindfolded and told her that it’d be released if she ever talked.
+The governor has acknowledged having an extramarital affair with his hairdresser but he said, “I’m not perfect, but I’ve not broken any laws or committed any offense worthy of this treatment.”

-Criminal charges on the matter were dropped earlier this month over conflicts with the prosecutor, but that didn’t slow the building impeachment effort in the state legislature, which is controlled by Mr. Greitens‘ fellow Republicans.
+The criminal charges were dropped but that didn’t slow the building impeachment effort in the state legislature, which is controlled by Mr. Greitens‘ fellow Republicans.

+“It was clear that with the forces opposed to us, there was no end in sight,” Mr. Greitens said.

+“I will let the fairness of this process be judged by history,” he said.

 The Washington Times Comment Policy